jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

-We present a new symbolic approach to auto- matic music generation.
+We present a new symbolic approach to automatic music generation.
 First we create a dataset of 62 hours of Mozart music represented by binary piano roll arrays.
 The dataset is used to train a 1-hidden layer neural network to predict a section of music given the surrounding music.
-After training we will use our model to continu- ously predict and replace random sections of existing music completely altering the original into what we consider new music....  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/amcc.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+After training we will use our model to continuously predict and replace random sections of existing music completely altering the original into what we consider new music....  <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/amcc.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---
 <br>